 21. The Talos Principle VR (Oculus Rift; HTC Vive)

 The Talos Principle is a first-person puzzle game, easily adapted fully into VR and suitable for any play-space configuration.
 In this game, you'll have to line up light beams to turn on and off force fields that block your path, manipulate blocks using motion controls, and solve other mind-bending puzzles while avoiding drones that seek to stop you.

-Where many VR games focus on action, The Talos Principle offers something a little more chill and cerebral.
+Where many of the best VR games focus on action, The Talos Principle offers something a little more chill and cerebral.
 This extends to the game's single-player campaign story.
 You play as an android being guided by a mysterious voice while you learn about the last days of humanity on Earth, and what your place will be within it.
-Through other characters you meet, and messages you find in the environment however, you'll discover the story is in fact as complicated as the puzzles the voice is asking you to solve.

 L.A.
 Noise famously uses facial motion capturing to make the characters look exceedingly realistic, which holds up even seven years after release.
 The game recommends a minimum of 2 by 2 meters of room space to move around in, so you can lean in and inspect items in people's homes, pick things up off of the ground and maneuver around the game's open-world comfortably.
 Provided you can set this up, you'll have an awesome time in this historic detective simulation.

 23. Superhot VR (Oculus Rift; PS VR; HTC Vive)

 Like the original Superhot, Superhot VR is a combat puzzle game in which you must clear a room full of enemy AI humans using a limited arsenal and one key mechanic: Time moves only when you do.